owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 functions that I'm not going to bore you with.
 At a high level, this
 test:

-1. Generates a minimum still segment duration, based on a minimum frame count (let's call it $n$).
+1. Generates a minimum still segment duration, based on a minimum frame count (let's call it $n$) in the range $[2, 20]$.
+The classifier currently requires that $n \geq 2$, hence the lower bound.
+The upper bound of 20 frames is an arbitrary number that I've chosen.
 1. Generates valid output segments using the custom generator `genSegments`, where
      * moving segments have a frame count in $[1, 2n]$, and